tammy-rb/IR2026/excercise3/README.md

 ---

-### Pipeline-Level Observations (Answer-Level)

 #### 1) Fixed Chunking + BM25 ❌

+**Observed behavior**:

-* ⚠️ Factual answers are sometimes partially correct only when text matches verbatim
+- ⚠️ **Factual queries** are answered correctly only when the relevant information appears verbatim in one of the retrieved chunks
+  *Example*: For the fuel price query, the LLM correctly reports
+  > “143.43p per litre for unleaded petrol and 145.6p per litre for diesel”
+  but this correctness persists unchanged across K = 3, 5, and 10, indicating that additional context does not contribute new evidence.

-* ❌ Increasing K often degrades answer focus and introduces unrelated context
+- ❌ Increasing K frequently introduces **redundant or unrelated parliamentary material**, without improving factual completeness.
-* ❌ Conceptual answers tend to be generic ("concerns were raised") without a core argument

-**Conclusion**: High noise sensitivity, weak stability.
+- ❌ **Conceptual queries** often result in vague summaries, such as
+  > “concerns were raised” or “issues were discussed,”
+  without clearly identifying a central argument or causal reasoning.

+**Conclusion**:
+This pipeline is highly sensitive to lexical overlap, offers limited abstraction, and shows weak stability as K increases.
+It performs poorly for conceptual understanding and does not benefit meaningfully from higher K.

 ---

 #### 2) Semantic Chunking + BM25 ⚠️

+**Observed behavior**:

+- ⚠️ Semantic chunking improves **local coherence**, leading to slightly more focused answers compared to fixed chunking.

-* ⚠️ Improved local coherence, but still fails when semantic inference is required
+- ❌ However, answers still fail when **semantic inference or synthesis** is required.
-* ❌ Missing values and incomplete reasoning remain common
+  For example, in queries asking *why* a policy is considered problematic, the LLM often omits key reasoning steps or policy implications.

+- ❌ Some factual answers are **partially correct but incomplete**, suggesting that lexical retrieval alone remains a bottleneck even with improved chunk boundaries.

-**Conclusion**: Lexical limitations persist.
+**Conclusion**:
+Semantic chunking alone cannot compensate for BM25’s lexical limitations.
+While coherence improves marginally, missing values and shallow reasoning remain common.

 ---

 #### 3) Fixed Chunking + Dense Embeddings ⚠️

+**Observed behavior**:

-* ✅ Correct answers often appear at K = 3
+- ✅ Many **factual answers are already correct at K = 3**, indicating strong recall from dense retrieval.
-* ⚠️ Larger K increases drift and redundancy because chunks are large

-**Conclusion**: Good recall; precision declines with larger K.
+- ⚠️ As K increases, answers tend to become **longer and less focused**, occasionally mixing relevant facts with loosely related contextual information.

+- ⚠️ Large fixed chunks amplify this effect: additional retrieved chunks often repeat background discussion rather than adding new evidence.

+**Conclusion**:
+This pipeline achieves good recall but suffers from declining precision as K grows.
+The lack of semantic chunk boundaries makes it vulnerable to redundancy and answer drift.

 ---

 #### 4) Semantic Chunking + Dense Embeddings ✅ **BEST**

+**Observed behavior**:

-* ✅ Most grounded and stable across factual + conceptual queries
+- ✅ Produces the **most grounded and consistent answers** across both factual and conceptual queries.
-* ✅ Stability strong at K = 3–5
-* ⚠️ Minor dilution at K = 10

-**Conclusion**: Best tradeoff between recall and noise control.
+- ✅ At K = 3, answers are typically concise, accurate, and directly supported by retrieved evidence.
+  In multiple factual queries, the LLM provides exact values or names without unnecessary elaboration.

+- ✅ For conceptual queries, the LLM successfully identifies a **clear main argument** and supporting rationale, rather than generic summaries.

+- ⚠️ At K = 10, minor dilution appears: answers remain correct but may include less relevant contextual detail.

+**Conclusion**:
+This pipeline provides the best trade-off between recall and noise control.
+Semantic chunking ensures coherent evidence units, while dense embeddings enable semantic matching beyond exact wording.

 ---

 ### 🏆 Best Configuration (Global)

 **Pipeline**: Semantic Chunking + Dense Embeddings
-**Best K**: K = 3 (factual), K = 3–5 (conceptual)
+**Recommended K**:
+- **K = 3** for factual queries (highest precision, minimal noise)
+- **K = 3–5** for conceptual queries (allows reinforcement and nuance without significant degradation)

+These conclusions are consistently supported by answer-level behavior across all evaluated queries.

 ---
 ### 6. Chunk-Level Analysis – Second Query Set (Best Pipeline)

+This section analyzes the **LLM answers together with the retrieved evidence**, focusing on the best-performing pipeline identified earlier: **Semantic Chunking + Dense Embeddings**.
+For each query, we examine how the answer quality behaves as K increases and explicitly cite representative LLM outputs.

+---

 #### 6.1 Factual Query: Fuel Prices (Exact Per-Liter Values)

+**Query**
-**Query**: *"According to the debate on fuel prices, what were the exact per-liter prices of unleaded petrol and diesel as of Monday, 26 June?"*
+*“According to the debate on fuel prices, what were the exact per-liter prices of unleaded petrol and diesel as of Monday, 26 June?”*

-**Pipeline**: Semantic Chunking + Dense Embeddings (K = 3, 5, 10)
+**Pipeline**: Semantic Chunking + Dense Embeddings
+**K values**: 3, 5, 10

+**Representative LLM Answers**

+* **K = 3**
+  > “As of Monday, 26 June, the price of unleaded petrol was **143.43p per litre**, and diesel was **145.6p per litre**.”

+* **K = 5**
+  > “As of Monday, 26 June, the price of unleaded petrol was **143.43p per litre**, and diesel was **145.6p per litre**.”

+* **K = 10**
+  > “As of Monday, 26 June, the price of unleaded petrol was **143.43p per litre**, and diesel was **145.6p per litre**.”

+Across all K values, the **numerical answer remains identical**, indicating that the LLM consistently relies on the same core evidence.

-**Chunk Distribution**:
+**Chunk Distribution**

 | K  | Direct | Supporting | Irrelevant | Total |
 |----|--------|------------|------------|-------|